fschroeder/carnd_t3_path_planing/README.md

 2. The ego vehicle checks which lanes it could change to with a single lane change (the current lane is also taken into account).
 3. Check where to go:
     1. If there is an empty lane, take it!
     2. If all lanes are jammed, take the lane with the overall fastest cars.
 Take therefore the green area (see figure in chapter "Car does not have collisions.") into account.
-Since the green area provides a better "view" which improves the chance to pick the better lane in more complex scenarios.
+The green area provides a better "view" which improves the chance to pick the better lane in more complex scenarios.

 > The car is able to drive at least 4.32 miles without incident..